OCamlverse/ocamlverse.github.io/content/subtleties_if_semicolon.md

 ```

 The semicolon problem also occurs with a single-branch `if`/`then` expression.
-`let` will capture anything that's sequenced in whatever happens to be the last
+The general rule is that `let` will capture anything that's sequenced in whatever happens
-`if` clause.
+to be the last `if` clause.
+This is because the scope of `let` always extends
+as far as it can into subsequent semicolon-delimited expressions.